AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/scripting_with_lua/start_lua_from_template/appkit_components.md

 -- Register the component class with the ComponentManager Appkit.ComponentManager.give_manager(PlayerScore)

--- Define a handler that will be called systematically every frame of the game. function PlayerScore:update()
+-- Define a handler that will be called systematically every frame of the engine's main loop. function PlayerScore:update()
     -- check for events that affect the score, and update the stored values accordingly... end